pi-hole/docker-pi-hole/README.md

 You can customize where to store persistent data by setting the `PIHOLE_BASE` environment variable when invoking `docker_run.sh` (e.g. `PIHOLE_BASE=/opt/pihole-storage ./docker_run.sh`).
 If `PIHOLE_BASE` is not set, files are stored in your current directory when you invoke the script.

-Port 443 is to provide a sinkhole for ads that use SSL.
-If only port 80 is used, then blocked HTTPS queries will fail to connect to port 443 and may cause long loading times.
-Rejecting 443 on your firewall can also serve this same purpose.
-Ubuntu firewall example: `sudo ufw reject https`

 **Automatic Ad List Updates** - since the 3.0+ release, `cron` is baked into the container and will grab the newest versions of your lists and flush your logs.  **Set your TZ** environment variable to make sure the midnight log rotation syncs up with your timezone's midnight.

 ## Running DHCP from Docker Pi-Hole